box-community/box-python-gen-workshop/workshops/tasks/tasks.md

 The only way to complete a task is to complete the assignments.

-A task can also have a `due_at`, specifying the date and time when the task needs to be completed.

-A task can also include a message describing the tasks it self.
+A task can also have a `due_at`, specifying the date and time when the task needs to be completed, and a message describing the tasks it self.

 ## Tasks API
 References to our documentation: